Willkommen. I am a German-American journalist, focusing on health, science, technology, international development and

 I’ve had the privilege to direct the Nieman Foundation’s efforts to strengthen and improve Global Health Reporting and to work with accomplished journalists focusing on poverty, development and health.
 This program for six years produced exemplary reporting on the subject, most lately in collaboration with the Pulitzer Center on Crisis Reporting, and I continue to try and build community among those around the world who aim to tell these stories.

-Other Nieman projects include our fabulous 75th anniversary and reunion in fall 2013; conceiving and editing a cover package for Nieman Reports on Truth in the Age of Social Media; conferences on subjects such as Secrecy and Journalism in the New Media Age and Press Freedom in Latin America, or an online guide for journalists covering pandemic flu, coveringflu.org
+Other Nieman projects include the 75th anniversary and reunion in fall 2013; conceiving and editing a cover package for Nieman Reports on Truth in the Age of Social Media; conferences on subjects such as Secrecy and Journalism in the New Media Age and Press Freedom in Latin America, or an online guide for journalists covering pandemic flu, coveringflu.org

 I have also been a freelance correspondent and science writer for more than a decade.
 My articles have appeared in publications such as Time magazine (U.S.), Sueddeutsche Zeitung and Frankfurter Allgemeine Zeitung (Germany), and Folio/Neue Zuercher Zeitung (Switzerland), among others.